The Plan

 More concept illustrations HERE

-What is a pocket estuary?
+What is a "pocket estuary?"

 Pocket estuaries are shallow nearshore embayments that are not directly connected to natal streams where salmon spawn and juvenile salmon originate.
 These places are salmon nurseries when juvenile fish bypass natal estuaries like the Skagit River delta.
 Similk was historically a pocket estuary that was isolated by a beach berm and road and drained with a ditch network and pump to Similk Bay.
 Nearby Lone Tree Lagoon and Turners Bay Lagoon are examples of a functioning and connected pocket estuaries.
 Turners Bay was a very similar project that SRSC completed in 2012 to reconnect a historic estuary to tidal influence.
 It is now functioning as intended as juvenile Chinook habitat.
 Once the Similk Restoration project is complete the resulting lagoon it will be at least partially inundated by the tide twice every 24 hours.